 1.1.
 Southern Dandie Dinmont Terrier Club is committed to protecting your personal information and respecting your privacy.

 1.3.
-For the purpose of the General Data Protection Regulation [the GDPR], the data controller is Southern Dandie Dinmont Terrier Club
+For the purpose of the general data protection regulation (GDPR), the data controller is Southern Dandie Dinmont Terrier Club.

-The contact details for our Secretary, Margaret Russell, for any data protection queries are as follows:
+The contact details for our secretary, Laura Noble, for any data protection queries are as follows:

 We will comply with data protection law.
 This says that the personal information we hold about you must be:

 a) Used lawfully, fairly and in a transparent way.